ZexiXin/CYBR8480_Semester_Project/README.md

 Requirements are extremely important for conducting a successful project.
 Collecting requirements about an application means understanding what your end user is going to do with the product.
 To understand requirements user stories, misuser stories, use cases, and misuse cases are used to encapsulate and represent behavior.

 ### Submission materials
-#### User stories
-Pay careful attention to structure the user stories as we discussed in CYBR8470.
-Specifically, submit your user stories using the following template.
-Include them directly on your GitHub repo README.md file.

 ```markdown